Conservatorium High School

-The Conservatorium High School (colloquially known as Con High) is a public government-funded co-educational selective and secondary day school with speciality in musical education.
-It is on the western edge of the Royal Botanic Gardens, off Macquarie Street, in the CBD of Sydney, Australia.
+The Conservatorium High School (colloquially known as Con High) is a public government-funded, co-educational, selective, secondary day school that specialises in music education.
+It lies on the western edge of the Royal Botanic Gardens, off Macquarie Street, in Sydney's CBD.

-The School is the secondary arm of the tertiary Sydney Conservatorium of Music, and is the only specialist music high school in the state of New South Wales.
+The School is the secondary arm of the tertiary Sydney Conservatorium of Music, and is the only specialist music high school in New South Wales.

 Overview

-The School accepts students from Year 7 to Year 12, providing opportunities for musically gifted young people to combine musical and academic studies.
-The school ranks highly in the state for academic achievement; in 2014, the school was placed 9th, in 2016, 10th and in 2019 2nd in the state for Higher School Certificate results.
+The School accepts students from Year 7 to Year 12, providing opportunities for musically gifted young people to combine music and academic studies.
+The school ranks highly in the state for academic achievement; in 2014 it was placed 9th, in 2016 10th, and in 2019 2nd in the state for Higher School Certificate results.

-The school counts among its alumni some of Australia's most acclaimed performers, teachers, composers, and musicians who have made their mark in all facets of the music profession.
+The school counts among its alumni some of Australia's most acclaimed performers, teachers, composers, and musicians.

 History

 The school was established at the behest of Henri Verbrugghen, foundation director of the NSW State Conservatorium of Music, and enrolled its first students in 1918.
 The inaugural principal, Peter Steele, was seconded from Sydney Boys High School and taught in both the secondary and tertiary programs of the Conservatorium.